-Applications are now open for the Kenya FinTech Hackathon.
+Applications are now open for the Global Fintech Hackcelerator @ Kenya

-Why you should apply for the FinTech Hackathon @ Afro-Asia FinTech Festival
+Why you should apply for the Global Fintech Hackcelerator @ Kenya?

-- 2 winners from the FinTech Hackathon will be fast-tracked as a finalists into the Global FinTech Hackcelerator 2019 programme where they will participate in Demo Day at the Singapore FinTech Festival
+- 2 winners from the Global Fintech Hackcelerator @ Kenya will be fast-tracked as finalists into the Global Fintech Hackcelerator 2019 programme where they will participate in the Demo Day at the Singapore Fintech Festival.

-- Market entry and/or expansion into Singapore and the Asia-Pacific region.
+- The opportunity for market entry and/or expansion into Singapore and the Asia-Pacific region.

-- Opportunity to work with high-value corporates to contextualize your solution to their needs.
+- The opportunity to work with high-value corporates to contextualize your solution to their needs.

-- Opportunity to engage with industry experts and leverage on their expertise.
+- The opportunity to engage with industry experts and leverage on their expertise.

-Applications for the FinTech Hackathon @ Afro-Asia FinTech Festival are now open till 26 July 2019.
+Applications for the Global Fintech Hackcelerator @ Kenya are now open till 31st July 2019.

 So, don't wait.
 Visit the Matchi platform to view the problem statements to work on and get started on your application.